Skip to content

 2. Create an OpenAPI specification

-Next up - create a YAML file describing your MCP server for the Power Platform connector:
+Create a YAML file describing the MCP server for the Power Platform connector:

 swagger: '2.0'